shehreendheda/katacoda-scenarios/apmintro/instrumentapp/step2.md

 **Lines 12 and 13** set the ports for tracing between the agent container and other containers.
 Port `8126` is the default port for tracing.
 (To learn more, view the <a href="https://docs.datadoghq.com/agent/docker/?tab=standard#environment-variables" target="_blank">Tracing Docker Applications</a> documentation.)

-**Lines 18 and 19** allow Datadog to identify the log source for each container and automatically install the corresponding integration.
+**Lines 18 and 19** allow Datadog to identify the log source for the container and automatically install the corresponding integration.
 This **Autodiscovery** feature speeds up the setup process for log collection.
 (To learn more, view the <a href="https://docs.datadoghq.com/agent/docker/log/?tab=dockercompose#activate-log-integrations" target="_blank">Docker Log Collection</a> documentation.)

 With tracing enabled for the Datadog agent, let's take a look at how the different services of the application are instrumented.